I suffered from subjunctivitis for a long time.

 There are a couple of subjunctive triggers that deserve their own separate explanation.

 The first trigger is a change in person.
 This happens with a number of verbs.
-Take querer: to want.
-If the verb following querer agrees with the subject of querer, you have not got a subjunctive sentence.
-If the verb following querer is different to the subject of querer, you’ve got yourself a subjunctive sentence.
+Take querer (to want).
+If the verb following querer agrees with the subject of querer, you do not have a subjunctive sentence.
+If the verb following querer is different from the subject of querer, you’ve got yourself a subjunctive sentence.

 “Yo quiero ir a la piscina.”
 (I want to go to the swimming pool.)